Doctors bar Nawaz from travelling, visiting public places

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: A fresh medical report of Pakistan Muslim League Nawaz (PML-N) supremo Nawaz Sharif has been submitted to the Lahore High Court (LHC), claiming that doctors have barred him from travelling.
+LAHORE: A fresh medical report of Pakistan Muslim League Nawaz (PMLN) supremo Nawaz Sharif has been submitted to the Lahore High Court (LHC), stating that doctors have barred him from travelling.

 “In November 2019, he was referred for treatment because of unavailability of specific expertise, technologies and techniques to treat his diseases along with co-morbidities and associated complications,” the report said, adding that Nawaz has “complex and complicated” medical issues.